ZackHolmberg/COMP4350-Project/src/backend/blockchain/endpoints.md

 400

 {
-  "err": "no corresponding wallet for id"
+  "error": "no corresponding wallet for id"
 }
 ```